 Choosing the right checking account

 That's not to say free checking is dead.
 According to Bankrate, 38% of banks offer non-interest-bearing checking accounts without fees or minimum balances.3 The best way to find them?
 Avoid mega-banks and look for local and regional banks instead.

 The country's biggest banks do so much business that they don't have to worry about losing a customer here and there due to fees.
 As long as the fees they charge are reasonable for the current market, there will be plenty of people willing to pay them.
-Smaller, local banks tend to be more concerned about their relationships with customers and are more likely to offer low- and no-fee accounts.
+Smaller, local banks and regional banks tend to be more concerned about their relationships with customers and are more likely to offer low-fee and no-fee accounts.

-Just about everybody needs a checking account.
+Just about everyone needs a checking account.
 And while some banks see that as an opportunity to make money, other banks — often local and regional banks — are still offering truly free checking accounts.
-Stop by your local Synovus branch to learn more or to open a Free Checking account.4
+Stop by your local Synovus branch to learn more about opening a Free Checking account.4